[NOTE: This post has been updated and completely rewritten from an original publication in 2017.]

 Learn More About the Facebook Pixel

 Want to master the Facebook pixel?
 Take your learning a step further with the Facebook Pixel Masterclass, a video series covering advanced topics related to the pixel.
-We’ll go into detail related to Pixel events allow you to track specific actions on your website that can be used for reporting, targeting, and optimization., Custom conversions let you create rules for events or URLs so that you can better track and optimize for specific actions with Facebook ads., tracking, How you optimize impacts who sees your Facebook ad.
-Facebook will show your ad to people most likely to perform your desired action., and targeting.
-GO HERE TO SIGN UP!
+We’ll go into detail related to Pixel events allow you to track specific actions on your website that can be used for reporting, targeting, and optimization.
+More, Custom conversions let you create rules for events or URLs so that you can better track and optimize for specific actions with Facebook ads.
+More, tracking, The Performance Goal is chosen within the ad set and determines optimization and delivery.
+How you optimize impacts who sees your ad.
+Meta will show your ad to people most likely to perform your desired action.
+More, and targeting.

 Or, if you aren’t ready for the advanced topics, check out my Facebook Pixel Basics free video series (this is also included within Facebook Pixel Masterclass).
 You can register by clicking the link below…